Hire a Fractional CMO in 2025: Key Considerations & Clear Steps

 • In-House Marketing Team: Building an in-house team with various specialists can easily exceed $300,000 per year when combining salaries and benefits.
 This doesn’t include the cost of training and managing the team.

-In essence, the cost of hiring a Fractional CMO isn’t just an expense—it’s an investment in your business’s growth.
+In essence, the cost of hiring a Fractional CMO isn’t just an expense.
+It’s an investment in your business’s growth.
 When you consider the potential return, from increased revenue to enhanced brand positioning, the value becomes clear.
 It’s about spending wisely, getting expert guidance when you need it, and ensuring that every marketing dollar is working hard for you.

-How to Hire a Fractional CMO
+How to Find the Right Fractional CMO

 Where to Find a Fractional CMO